marcosbatm/cmake-tutorial/NOTES.md

 When a given target is being built, it will use its own non-interface properties (eg, HEADER_SETS), combined with the interface properties of any targets it links to (eg, INTERFACE_HEADER_SETS).

 ### Subdirectories

+We want to make sure we keep commands local to the files they are dealing with.
+It can be very useful for large projects with many targets and files.

+The `add_subdirectory(SubdirectoryName)` command allows us to incorporate CMLs located in subdirectories of the project.
+When a CMakeLists.txt in a subdirectory is being processed by CMake all relative paths described in the subdirectory CML are relative to that subdirectory

+**Note:** Be sure to pay attention to the path changes necessary when moving the `target_sources()` commands into subdirectories.